Songs

 Click Here for tab for Every Rose Has Its Thorn by Poison

 This song is proof that even the biggest rock stars (or in this case, glam stars) have feelings too.
-It was written after singer Bret Michaels found out his girlfriend had been cheating on him after he called her from a laundromat and heard another man’s voice in the background.
+It was written after singer Bret Michaels found out his girlfriend had been cheating on him when he called her from a laundromat and heard another man’s voice in the background.
 After this event, he sat down and wrote the song right there and then in the laundromat.

-There are lots of electric guitar parts and huge sounding drums going on in this song, but underneath it all the acoustic guitars are providing that steady base for the song to build upon.
+There are lots of electric-guitar parts and huge sounding drums going on in this song, but underneath it all the acoustic guitars are providing that steady base for the song to build upon.
 It’s all nice and simple to play where you’ll almost exclusively be playing chords shapes within those first 3 frets of the guitar.

 (Sittin’ On) The Dock of the Bay by Otis Redding